inisqbd3189374/note/README.md

 # 2024-02-21
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that's easy to read, understand, and maintain.
 Remember that complex code might seem impressive, but it often breeds bugs and hinders future development.
 Optimize for readability and modularity, and always keep in mind that tomorrow, the person maintaining your code could be you."

+# 2024-02-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It's easier to read, understand, and debug simple solutions than complex ones.
+Remember that code is read far more often than it's written, so invest time in making it clear and concise.
+Also, embrace the power of reusable modules and functions, as they contribute significantly to a program's simplicity and robustness."

+"In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct and clear code first, then optimize only when necessary and after profiling.
+Lastly, 'Code is like humor.
+When you have to explain it, it’s bad.' – Cory House.
+This highlights the importance of self-explanatory code that doesn't require extensive comments or explanations."